Scholarships & Awards

 Administered by the Language Centre, the AJ Pressland Fund offers bursaries of up to £1,000 to support language study abroad during the Long Vacation for students within the Schools of Biological Science, Clinical Medicine, Physical Science and Technology.

 These funds are available one time only for supporting travel for Murray Edwards College's veterinary and medical students.
-They are mainly used to support the expenses incurred by clinical students in connection with their electives or equivalent activities.
+However, they are mainly used to support the expenses incurred by clinical students in connection with their electives or equivalent activities.
 The sum of money available for distribution each year is not large enough to underwrite completely the projects submitted.
 The Awarding Committee tries to make grants which can be regarded as "pump priming" rather than total funding.

 Allocation of the awards, as with virtually all grants for professional development or research, is on the basis of competition; the sum awarded reflects not only the total costs that the applicant envisages incurring but also the quality of the presentation.
 It is hoped that an application to the Clinical Elective Funds will form the basis for further applications to other bodies.
+In this respect, the awarding committee may sometimes feedback what are intended to be friendly criticisms when the application is felt to be in need of improvement.
+Candidates are advised to discuss the matter with their Director of Studies before submitting.

 Sports awards and funds